Flexiana/framework/doc/tutorials.md

 ## Interceptor overriding

 On route definition you can interfere with the default controller interceptors.
-With the route definition you are able to set up a different controller interceptors what is already defined with the app.
-There are three ways to do it:
+With the route definition you are able to set up different controller interceptors other than the ones already defined with the app.
+There are three ways to do
+it:

 ```clojure
 ... {:action       #(do something)